robseb/NIOSII_EclipseCompProject/README.md

     * **Intel Arria 10 SX SoC-FPGA**-family

 # Getting started
-## I. Installment of Intel Quartus Prime II with NIOS II support
+## I. Installment of Intel Quartus Prime II with NIOS II suppaort
 The following step-by-step guide show how to install the necessary Intel Quartus Prime IDE with the Intel NIOS II Embedded Design Suite IDE for Windows and Linux (used Version for this guide: v19.1.0.670)

 * I.1.: **Installment of additional required components**